-Malankara House 35 Henman Close Swindon SN25 4ZW United Kingdom TEL: +44 1793 921224 MOBILE: +44 7391 210127 E-MAIL:metropolitan@indianorthodoxuk.org abrahamstephanos@mosc.in +ABRAHAM MAR STEPHANOS METROPOLITAN No. E-015/AMS/2024 11 January 2024 FOREWORD As we embrace the dawning of a new era in the Sunday School of our Diocese, it is with profound gratitude and joy that we introduce the newly launched textbooks.
+MALANKARA ORTHODOX SYRIAN CHURCH(INDIAN ORTHODOX CHURCH) DIOCESE OF UK EUROPE AFRICA UK REGISTERED CHARITY: 1139302 +ABRAHAM MAR STEPHANOS METROPOLITAN Malankara House 35 Henman Close Swindon SN25 4ZW United Kingdom Tel: +44 1793 921224 Mobile: +44 7391 210127 E-MAIL:metropolitan@indianorthodoxuk.org abrahamstephanos@mosc.in No. E-015/AMS/2024 FOREWORD 11 January 2024 As we embrace the dawning of a new era in the Sunday School of our Diocese, it is with profound gratitude and joy that we introduce the newly launched Syllabus & text books.
 This milestone is not merely a culmination of efforts but a new beginning, charting a course for faith-filled learning.
-Special recognition is due to the Director and the team of dedicated authors of the Diocese of Southwest America of our Church who have tirelessly woven this tapestry of knowledge and devotion.
+Special recognition is due to the Director Fr.
+Jacob Mathew and the team of dedicated authors of the Diocese of Southwest America of our Church who have tirelessly woven this tapestry of knowledge and devotion.
 Their commitment to creating a curriculum that speaks to the heart of our tradition is truly commendable.
-We extend our heartfelt thanks to His Grace Zachariah Mar Nicholovos and His Grace Thomas Mar Ivanios, our Metropolitans, whose blessings and guidance have been the bedrock of this endeavor.
+We extend our heartfelt thanks to His Grace Zachariah Mar Nicholovos and His Grace Thomas Mar Ivanios, our Metropolitans, whose blessings and guidance have been the bedrock of this endeavour.
 Their spiritual leadership has been a guiding light throughout this year-long journey of preparation and transition.
 Our teachers, those steadfast beacons of knowledge, deserve a resounding acknowledgment for their adaptability and perseverance, ensuring a smooth transition to this new curriculum.
-Their dedication to the spiritual growth of our youth is a testament to their faith and love for the church.
-In line with the Apostle Paul's exhortation in Titus 1:9 (NRSV), "He must hold firm to the sure word as taught, so that he may be able to give instruction in sound doctrine and also to confute those who contradict it," we recognize the pivotal role of sound teaching in nurturing faith.
-This verse echoes the mission of our Sunday School to steadfastly impart the truth of the Gospel, fostering a resilient and enlightened community of faith.
+Their dedication to the spiritual growth of our youth is a testament to their faith and love for the Church.
+In line with the Apostle Paul's exhortation in Titus 1:9 (NRSV), "He must hold firm to the sure word as taught, so that he may be able to give instruction in sound doctrine and also to confute those who contradict it," we recognise the pivotal role of sound teaching in nurturing faith.
+This verse echoes the mission of our Sunday School - to steadfastly impart the truth of the Gospel, fostering a resilient and enlightened community of faith.
 To the teachers and students embarking on this sacred educational journey, may you be filled with enthusiasm and wisdom.
 May your hearts and minds be fertile grounds for the seeds of divine knowledge to flourish.
 The significance of the Sunday School in our community cannot be overstated.
 It is here that the foundations of faith are laid, where the stories and teachings of our church come to life, and where the future guardians of Orthodoxy begin their spiritual journey.
 A special word of gratitude is extended to Fr.
 Anoop M. Abraham, Vice President of the Sunday School for the Diocese.
-His leadership, along with the director, curriculum coordinator, secretary & joint secretary, reviewers, trainers, and all team members, has been instrumental in bringing this vision to fruition.
+His leadership, along with the Director Mr. Simon Chacko, Curriculum Coordinator Mr. Suresh Daniel, Trustee Dr. Baby Cherian, Secretary Mr. Vinod Philip & Joint Secretary Mr. Robin Thomas, Text books Layout & Designer Dr. Febe Francis, Liturgical Advisory Panel Fr.
+Rohith Skariah, Fr.
+Aswin Kalloopara, Icon & Image Advisor Fr.
+Jeeson Varghese, Media wing support Fr.
+Varghese Mathew, Fr.
+Stanly David James, Web & online updates: Mr. Byju John, All the reviewers from various parishes across the Diocese, trainers from the American & UEA Dioceses, and all team members, have been instrumental in bringing this vision to fruition.
 As we conclude, let us move forward in the spirit of Orthodox tradition, with hope and prayer that these textbooks serve not only as vessels of knowledge but also as lanterns lighting the path towards spiritual maturity and devotion.
 May the grace of our Lord Jesus Christ be with you all.
 Amen.

-+ Metropolitan Abraham Stephanos

-IN SEARCH OF 'WHAT CANNOT BE SEEN' 2 COR.
++ Metropolitan Abraham Stephanos IN SEARCH OF 'WHAT CANNOT' BE SEEN' 2 COR.
 4:18

 iv OSSAE-UEA

 ACKNOWLEDGEMENTS

 Glory to the Triune God!